Looking For The Best Monitor Speakers for Home Studios?

 With over 115 positive customer review, it’s easy to see why these are so popular for home studios.
 Users have said that these speakers are everything they could have asked for and more.
 One customer said he was immediately satisfied and productive after hooking the Rokit 5’s up to his DAW.
 One of the best parts about these monitors are the aforementioned low pass and high pass filter knobs, because adjusting these knobs allows you to tailor the sound to your specific room.
 Also, the front bass port design of the KRK RP5G3 allows for a more exact bass sound while you’re mixing.

 With over 950+ positive review you really can’t go wrong with the Mackie CR Series CR3 – 3″ Creative Reference Multimedia Monitors.
-For only $99 these monitors will provide everything you need to make a great mix, and even enjoy music or watch YouTube on the side.
-These monitors are built to studio expectations in both their design and sound quality, so don’t be fooled by the $99 price point.
+These monitors will provide everything you need to make a great mix, and even enjoy music or watch YouTube on the side.
+These monitors are built to studio expectations in both their design and sound quality.

 The Mackie CR Series CR3 also boasts an ultra wide frequency range so you can mix your with laser like precision.
 These speakers are built for work, entertainment, and whatever else you can throw at them.
 These monitors also have a sub woofer input so you can hook one up for extra bass.
 Users have quoted these monitors as having amazing sound in a small package.

-The Edifier R1280T studio monitors are only $99 and they offer the style of a classic wooden speaker cabinet.
+Next up is the Edifier R1280T studio monitors, they are offered in the style of a classic wooden speaker cabinet.
 These affordable project speakers resemble more high monitors, at a budget price.
 With over 300+ positive customer reviews it’s hard to pass these monitors up.
 The Edifier R1280T powered speakers feature 2 aux inputs, a remote control, studio sound quality and a wood finish.

 The Edifier’s are known for producing robust, full, and rich bass notes which is helpful if you’re using these monitors without a sub woofer.
 Users are saying these these are great little speakers, an awesome sound for $100, and quite possibly that these are the best speakers overall for the price.
 Check them out for yourself.